Gatherings restricted, schools closed: What's being done to fight COVID-19

 Also closed are recreational facilities, public libraries, private schools, licensed child-care centres, movie theatres and concert venues.

-Any public events of more than 50 people, including parades, events and services at places of worship, are prohibited.
+Any public events of more than five people, including parades, events and services at places of worship, are prohibited.

 Provincial parks are closed.